Connemara County Galway, Ireland Travel Guide

 These sites represent the most well-known and often visited places in Connemara, luring guests together with their beauty and history.

-For tickets to these and other attractions, consider checking GetYourGuide for convenience and planning.
+For tickets to these specific and other attractions, consider checking GetYourGuide for ease and planning.

 Always verify current operating hours and any travel advisories before your visit.